openhab/openhab-addons/addons/binding/org.openhab.binding.solarlog/README.md

 ## More information

-More information about the Solar-Log Data interfaces and the exact meaning of the various channels and the documentation of the JSON API can be found in the [Manual](https://www.solar-log.com/manuals/manuals/en_GB/SolarLog_Manual_3x_EN.pdf).
+More information about the Solar-Log`.tm` Data interfaces and the exact meaning of the various channels and the documentation of the JSON API can be found in the [Manual](https://www.solar-log.com/manuals/manuals/en_GB/SolarLog_Manual_3x_EN.pdf).